strange/pyxis-vim/README.md

 list.

-`<CR>` opens selected file in currently active window. `<C-h>` and `<C-v>` opens the file in horizontal and vertical splits, respectively.
+`<CR>` opens selected file in currently active window. `<C-h>` and `<C-v>` opens the file in horizontal and vertical splits, respectively. `<C-t>` opens the file in a new tab.

 `/` and `_` in quries work as matching delimiters.
 You can, for example, type `do/` to see all files located in `doc/` and `help/documentation/`, or `h_w`